Kalang house

-Kalang house (Javanese Omah Kalang, Indonesian Rumah Kalang) is a term used to refer to eclectic Javanese houses of the Kalang people.
+Kalang house (Javanese: ꦲꦺꦴꦩꦃꦏꦭꦁ, Omah Kalang, Indonesian Rumah Kalang) is a term used to refer to eclectic Javanese houses of the Kalang people.
 The enclave of Kalang people is found in Kotagede, Yogyakarta and Surakarta.
 The kalang houses, built at the turn of the 20th-century, are usually grand-sized and heavily ornamented houses with an eclectic mixture of Javanese traditional principle and Western Romanticism.
 The Kalang house has become a cultural identity of the Kalang people and the city of Kotagede where most of the houses are still in good condition.

 Kalang people

 Kalang houses are related with the growth of the Kalang people community in Kotagede.
 Kalang literally means "enclosed" or "fenced".
 Kalang people, or Wong Kalang, were a group of merchants who made settlement in the District of Kotagede.
 Even though the kalang people originally came from East Java and Bali, they are presumed to be the natives of Kotagede, which was the former capital of the Hindu Mataram Kingdom.
 Kalang people, known for their artistic skills in carving wood and gold, moved to Kotagede when Mataram needed skilled laborers and builders.

 Local legends say that the Kalang People were originally war captives brought back by Sultan Agung from his unsuccessful expedition to Bali in the early 17th-century.
 Legend said that the Kalangs were the result of the union between an ape and a princess, and so the Kalang people were rumored to possess ape-like tails and untamed supernatural power.
-Until the 1920s they were concentrated in the neighborhood of Tegalgendu on the west bank of Gajah Wong River and were not allowed to reside in Kotagede proper.
-Their name "Wong Kalang" probably derived from their peculiar, Hindu-Balinese type ritual, obong kalang.
-Obong kalang was a funeral ritual in which a paper figure representing the deceased person was "cremated" at intervals indicated by the Hindu-Balinese calendar while the actual corpse was buried in the ground following Muslim practice.
-As their professed religion, they followed Islam but the Wong Kalang practiced many other customs which looks strange to native Kotagedeans.
+Until the 1920s, they were concentrated in the neighborhood of Tegalgendu on the west bank of the Gajah Wong River and were not allowed to reside in Kotagede proper.
+Their name "Wong Kalang" is probably derived from their peculiar, Hindu-Balinese type ritual, obong kalang.
+Obong kalang was a funeral ritual in which a paper figure representing the deceased person was "cremated" at intervals indicated by the Hindu-Balinese calendar while the actual corpse was buried in the ground, following Muslim practice.
+As their professed religion, they followed Islam, but the Wong Kalang practiced many other customs, which looked strange to native Kotagedeans.

 Kalang people were also noted for endogamy.
 Many marriages between cousins, including first cousins, occurred in Kalang society.
 Sometimes the Kalang People in Tegalgendu exchanged marriage partners with other Kalang groups living in similar ghetto-like settlements in various places of Central and East Java.